The 17 Most Inspirational Kids of 2022

 He’s a powerful force against plastic pollution

 Surfer and 17-year-old Jackson Hinkle, has always been aware of the issue of plastic pollution and its effects on ocean ecosystems.
 This year, though, was a big year when it came to taking action, reports TeenVogue.
 He became a Water Ambassador for The Water Effect at The Ecology Center, organized a march against the Dakota Access Pipeline (DAPL) in Orange County to raise awareness of water rights and support the creation of a clean future, and currently serves as founder and current president of Team Zissou, an environmental club that has popped up in schools in California, Hawaii, Washington, and Canada.
 Jackson is also leading a campaign in his town called “Plastic Free SC,” which promotes the usage of reusable water bottles.
 “Our team is urging local restaurants and eateries to join our movement by transitioning from carrying plastic water bottles to selling more sustainable paper water bottles, and are planning to outfit our city with new water bottle refill stations and water fountains.”
-Find out simple ways you can start reducing your carbon footprint today.

 She beat cancer and turned back to bike for a cure